 The comparability of our condensed consolidated financial statements is affected by ETP's 100% acquisition of Transwestern on December 1, 2006 and the acquisition of 50% of CCEH in November 2006 (see Note 2 to our condensed consolidated financial statements).
 The comparability is also affected by fluctuation in natural gas prices, mainly in our producer services' gas sales and purchases and natural gas sales and purchases on our HPL system.
 Since we buy and sell natural gas primarily based on either first of month index prices, gas daily average prices or a combination of both, our gas sales and purchases tend to be higher when natural gas prices are high and our gas sales and purchases tend to be lower when natural gas prices are lower.
 However, a change in natural gas prices is only one of several elements that impact our overall margin.
-Other factors include, but are not limited to, volumetric changes, our hedging strategies and the use of financial instruments, fee-based revenues, trading activities, and basis differences between
+Other factors include, but are not limited to, volumetric changes, our hedging strategies and the use of financial instruments, fee-based revenues, trading activities, and basis differences between market hubs.

 ETP is consolidated in the accompanying financial statements.
-As a result of the November 2006 purchase of 26,086,957 Class G Units ETE's ownership of ETP's limited partner interests increased from approximately 33% to approximately 46%.
+As a result of the November 2006 purchase of 26,086,957 Class G Units ETE's ownership of ETP's limited partner interests increased from approximately 33% to approximately 46%, subsequently declining to approximately 44% due to ETP's sale of common units in December 2007.
 The effect of this transaction is reflected primarily in the "minority interest" caption on the condensed consolidated balance sheets and results of operations.